 SE Hinton’s second novel, published in 1971, That Was Then, This Is Now is an obvious choice for those looking for their next read after The Outsiders.

-Much like Hinton’s first novel, this book is a coming of age story that follows two teenage boys, Mark and Bryon, living together in Tulsa, Oklahoma after the death of Mark’s parents.
+Much like Hinton’s first novel, this book is a coming-of-age story that follows two teenage boys, Mark and Bryon, living together in Tulsa, Oklahoma after the death of Mark’s parents.

 Because they are living on their own, the book explores the dynamic of Mark and Bryon’s relationship as they are forced to fend for themselves as teenagers without adult supervision.